M.A.R.S. Rover Robot for Microbit or Pi Zero

 M.A.R.S.
 Rover Robot

-NOW AVAILABLE FOR RASPBERRY PI ZERO
+AVAILABLE FOR EITHER MICROBIT OR RASPBERRY PI ZERO

 The 4tronix M.A.R.S.
 Rover is loosely based on the Curiosity and Mars 2020 rovers from NASA/JPL.
 It uses the same rocker arm, bogey and differential arm mechanism.